 - Leave before the food is served.

-There is so much positive sharing that happens in weight loss meetings.
-I’ve discovered that regular attendance makes staying on track a whole lot easier.
-It’s the power of community at its best.
+There is so much positive sharing that happens in weight loss meetings. like WW workshops.
+I've discovered that regular attendance makes staying on track a whole lot easier.
+It's the power of community at its best.

 There were several celebrations - two women met their 10% goal.